GuillaumeMaury/course_project/README.md

 * run_analysis.R file : the R script

 ## Note
-The dataset files of the project (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) first have to be loaded in your working directory BEFORE running the script.
+The dataset files of the project (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) first have to be loaded in your working environment BEFORE running the script.

 ## Description of the script in 5 steps
 #### 1. MERGE